faust64/highwaytohell/README.md

  * proper ACL management restricting accesses within a zones (RO mode)
  * notifier (mail/hook/sms?) - outboundNotifier work in progress
  * failed logins should be able to trigger such notifications as well
- * api call returning with DS records (only show from web client)
  * updating his email address, we should have user click some confirmation link
  * for all queries, refactor the way we ensure user is allowed to proceed